microsoft/otdd/README.md

 # Optimal Transport Dataset Distance (OTDD)

+Codebase accompanying the paper [Geometric Dataset Distances via Optimal Transport](https://papers.nips.cc/paper/2020/file/f52a7b2610fb4d3f74b4106fb80b233d-Paper.pdf).
+See the paper for technical details, or the [MSR Blog Post](https://www.microsoft.com/en-us/research/blog/measuring-dataset-similarity-using-optimal-transport/) for a high-level introduction.

 ## Getting Started

 ### Installation

-Note: It is highly recommended that the following be done inside a virtual environment
+**Note**: It is highly recommended that the following be done inside a virtual environment

 First install dependencies.
-Start by install pytorch with desired configuration using the instructions [here](https://pytorch.org/get-started/locally/).
+Start by install pytorch with desired configuration using the instructions provided in the [pytorch website](https://pytorch.org/get-started/locally/).
 Then do:
 ```
 pip install -r requirements.txt
 ```